Buffalo Sabres: Minor league affiliates

-The Sabres are presently affiliated with two minor league teams, the Rochester Americans of the American Hockey League, and the Cincinnati Cyclones of the ECHL.
+The Sabres are presently affiliated with two minor league teams, the Rochester Americans of the American Hockey League, and the Jacksonville Icemen of the ECHL.
 The Americans play at the Blue Cross Arena in Rochester, New York.
 Founded in 1956, the Americans were previously the Sabres AHL affiliate from the 1979–80 season to the 2007–08 season.
 During the original Sabres affiliation, the Americans won three Calder Cup championships and finished as runners-up another six times.
 They finished out of the playoffs only five times in 28 years.
 The Sabres became re-affiliated with the Americans starting with the 2011–12 season when after buying the Sabres, Pegula purchased the Americans from former owner Curt Styres.

-The Cincinnati Cyclones are based in Cincinnati, Ohio and have been the Sabres ECHL affiliate since the 2017–18 season, after their previous affiliate, the Elmira Jackals, folded.
-Unlike the Americans, the Cyclones are not owned by Pegula but are instead owned by Nederlander Entertainment.
-The Sabres previously owned an AHL affiliate in Cincinnati with the Cincinnati Swords in the 1970s.
+The Jacksonville Icemen are based in Jacksonville, Florida and have been the Sabres ECHL affiliate since the 2023–24 season.
+Unlike the Americans, the Icemen are not owned by Pegula but are instead owned by SZH Hockey LLC.